The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 Shears for horses and other farm animals

 - Shears are the heavy-duty livestock clippers that can practically cut through anything.
-Many professional clippers and grooms use this style for the easy of quickly clipping many horses.
+Many professional clippers and grooms use this style for the ease of quickly clipping many horses.
 The blades are wide, the motor is powerful.

 - However, because of these shears’ size and heft, you will find that they are usually not appropriate for clipping legs and faces and those tighter spots.
 Body clippers are more suited there.